Kori bustard: Voice

 Less vocal than other bustards, the kori bustard is generally silent but, when alarmed, both sexes emit a loud growling bark.
 This is described as a ca-caa-ca call, repeated several times for up to 10 minutes.
 This call carries long distances.
 This call is most often given by females with young and males during agonistic encounters.
 Chicks as young as two weeks will also emit this alarm call when startled.

-The male's mating call is a deep, resonant woum-woum-woum-woum or oom-oom-oom or wum, wum, wum, wum, wummm.
+This male bird has a loud, booming mating call which is often used just before dawn and can be heard from far away.
+This is a deep, resonant woum-woum-woum-woum or oom-oom-oom or wum, wum, wum, wum, wummm.
 This call ends with the bill snapping which is only audible at close range.
 Outside of the breeding display, kori bustards are often silent.
 A high alarm call, generally uttered by females, is sometimes heard.
 They may utter a deep vum on takeoff.

 Sociality

 During the mating season, these birds are usually solitary but for the breeding pair.
 Otherwise, they are somewhat gregarious, being found in groups often including 5 to 6 birds but occasionally groups can number up to 40 individuals.
 Larger groups may be found around an abundant food source or at watering holes.
 In groups, birds are often fairly far apart from each other, often around a distance of 100 m.
 Foraging groups are often single-sex.
 Such groups do not last long and often separate after a few days.
 These groups are believed advantageous both in that they may ensure safety in numbers against predation and may bring the bustards to prime food sources.